-3. Following the World Conservation Forum, the Members' Assembly shall sit and deal with the business and policy of IUCN, in accordance with the Statutes.
+3. The Members' Assembly shall sit and deal with the business and policy of IUCN, in accordance with the Statutes.

 Associated Meetings

 4. The Council may authorize and schedule time for workshops, technical and other meetings held in conjunction with a session of the World Congress.